User Response in Ad Auctions: An MDP Formulation of Long-Term Revenue Optimization: Constant-factor Approximation Simple Mechanism

-\begin{lemma} For any state of the MDP, there is a mechanism $x$ with the following guarantee.
-Given a disjoint partition $S_1, S_2$ of $[n]$, the mechanism guarantees: \begin{enumerate} \item $x$ allocates to some bidder in $S_1$ with the same probability as the optimal MDP mechanism $x^*$ and also for $S_2$. \item The revenue that $x$ extracts from $S_1$ is at least $1/4$ of the revenue that $x^*$ extracts from $S_1$. \end{enumerate} \end{lemma} The mechanism that achieves Lemma~\ref{lem:two_stage_spa_guarantee} can be found below in Mechanism~\ref{subsec:two_stage_spa}.
-The proof of Lemma~\ref{lem:two_stage_spa_guarantee} can be found in Subsection~\ref{subsec:two_stage_spa}.
-We now describe how we plan to use Mechanism~\ref{subsec:two_stage_spa} as a subroutine to obtain an $8$-approximation to the optimal discounted long-term revenue.
-Given a state $\ctr$ of the MDP, we let $S_{\good} = \{i \,:\, q_i = 1\}$ be the set of good ads and $S_{\bad} = \{i \,:\, q_i = -1\}$ be the set of bad ads.
+\begin{lemma} For any state of the MDP, there is a two-stage second-price mechanism $x$ with the following guarantee.
+Given a mechanism $x^*$ and a disjoint partition $S_1, S_2$ of $[n]$, the mechanism guarantees: \begin{enumerate} \item The mechanism $x$ allocates to some bidder in $S_1$ with the same probability as $x^*$ and also for $S_2$.
+In other words $\sum_{i \in S_j} x_i = \sum_{i \in S_j} x_i^*$ for $j \in \{1, 2\}$. \item The revenue that $x$ obtains from $S_1$ is at least $1/4$ of the revenue that $x^*$ obtains from $S_1$. \end{enumerate} \end{lemma}

-If the revenue contribution (in the current round) from $S_{\good}$ (using $x^*$) is more than than the revenue contribution from $S_{\bad}$ then we run Mechanism~\ref{alg:two_stage_spa} with $S_1 = S_{\good}$ and $S_2 = S_{\bad}$.
-Since Mechanism~\ref{alg:two_stage_spa} guarantees that we extract at least $1/4$ of the revenue generated from $S_{\good}$, this guarantees we extract $1/8$ of the total revenue.
-On the other hand, if $S_{\bad}$ is contributing more than $S_{\good}$ then we use Mechanism~\ref{alg:two_stage_spa} with $S_1 = S_{\bad}$ and $S_2 = S_{\good}$ instead.
-This reduction is described in Mechanism~\ref{alg:simple-mechanism}.

-The following lemma shows that Mechanism~\ref{alg:simple-mechanism} extracts at least $1/8$ of the (present) revenue that $x^*$ extracts in each state while maintaining the same transitions as $x^*$. \begin{lemma} Mechanism~\ref{alg:simple-mechanism} shows a good (resp.~bad) ad with exactly the same probability as $x^*$ and extracts at least $1/8$-fraction of the revenue from $x^*$ at each state. \end{lemma} \begin{proof} Follows directly from Lemma~\ref{lem:two_stage_spa_guarantee} and the fact that $\max\{R_{\good}, R_{\bad}\}$ is already a $1/2$-approximation to the revenue extracted from $x^*$ at each state. \end{proof}

-We have proved that we can $8$-approximate the revenue at each state and maintain the transition probability the same as the optimal mechanism.
-We now show how this implies an $8$-approximation to the optimal MDP policy, thus proving the main theorem in this section. \begin{proof}[Proof of Theorem~\ref{thm:simple_main}] Recall that the discounted reward for a policy $\pi$ is